Personalization in robo-advisors

 Robo-advisory services made their debut in the financial landscape during the tumultuous times of the 2008 recession.
 This period of economic uncertainty led to a demand for more efficient and cost-effective investment solutions.
 Robo-advisors presented an innovative way to manage investments while reducing fees associated with traditional financial advisors.
 In 2010, Betterment emerged as a pivotal player in the robo-advisory space by introducing a digital interface that could actively manage and rebalance diversified portfolios for investors.

-What is Metaverse and how it could impact the world
+What is Blockchain, and how does it work

 Following Betterment’s success, robo-advisory rapidly expanded.
 Charles Schwab launched Schwab Intelligent Portfolios in 2015, and Morgan Stanley and SoFi followed suit with platforms like Morgan Stanley Access Investing and SoFi Invest.